marhansee/MLOps/README.md

 best_model.pth is the output of the train.py.script which saves the model with the best results. best_model.pth is then used by the inference script to make inference on new images.

 requirement.txt contains the dependencies to run the script.
 Using a virtual environment is advised.
+Note, thop and wandb has to be installed through pip